 Monica Wangari is from Nairobi, Kenya.
 She is passionate about mental health and has struggled with Depression, Anxiety and Panic attacks.
 She hopes to fight stigma and also change the narrative that surrounds mental health.
 She is eager to participate in projects that will empower those suffering from mental illness as well as educate the community.
 At Project AKILI, she will be sharing coping mechanisms and provide information and support for those who suffer from mental illness.

-Daniel Murage is the Co-Founder of Project AKILI.
-He is in charge of website maintenance and editing articles submitted to the publication.
-He is a resident of Kerugoya and enjoy biking, running and playing the guitar.
+Daniel Murage is in charge of website maintenance and editing articles submitted to the publication.
+He is a resident of Kerugoya and enjoys biking, running and playing the guitar.
+He enjoys writing about how exercise improves mental health.
+He lives in a very cold place and would rather be in Ukunda, enjoying the ocean and coconut wine :)